jsonmaur/libcluster-droplet/README.md

 IPV="ipv4"

 # Droplet hostname is only needed if `:node_basename` is not defined in your strategy config.
-# Otherwise, replace this with the value defined in `:node_basename`.
+# Otherwise, replace this curl command with the value defined in `:node_basename`.
 HOSTNAME=$(curl -s http://169.254.169.254/metadata/v1/hostname)

 IP_ADDRESS=$(curl -s http://169.254.169.254/metadata/v1/interfaces/$NETWORK/0/$IPV/address)

 export RELEASE_DISTRIBUTION=name